| | | | Netmagis 2.2.x installation |

 reasons, the polling is really stopped on this

-sensor only after this grace period.
+sensor only after this grace period. | | pollergroups | FIXME: provide description of directive first,

 and explanation after.
 Sensors sharing the same characteristics can be